Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 If you’re planning to travel outside the Schengen Area or outside Europe, make sure to check whether your destination country requires an entry visa before buying your tickets.
 This may depend on your country of origin, your status and your destination.

 If you have a Titolo di Viaggio or Documento di Viaggio, you can travel outside the Schengen Area.
-Before traveling, you will need to check the requirements that your destination country applies to people with your Italian permesso.
+Before traveling, you will need to check the requirements that your destination country applies to people with your Italian permesso and travel document.

 Please note: from 19 July 2022, if you have a refugee travel document issued by a country outside the Republic of Ireland, you must apply for a visa to enter Ireland.
-Visa free travel for travel document holders is suspended for one year.
+Visa free for those with refugee travel document has been suspended.
 However, citizens of Ukraine do not need a visa to travel to Ireland.

-If you need help figuring out whether your destination country requires a visa, you can send us a message on Facebook and we'll look into it.
+If you need help figuring out whether your destination country requires a visa or not, you can send us a message on Facebook and we'll look into it.

 How long can I travel for?